-97 (f) Beginning the 2018-2019 school year, students in public schools shall be administered 98 a test the same as or substantially similar to the civics portion of the naturalization test used by the 99 United States Citizenship and Immigration Services between their ninth and 12th grade years as 100 an indicator of student achievement in the area of civics education.
-The test results may be 101 reported in the aggregate to the county board for evaluation by the board's curriculum director and 102 reported to the board members.
-Nothing in this subsection creates a standard or requirement 103 subject to state accountability measures.
-104 (g) Beginning with the entering ninth grade class in the 2024-2025 school year, a public 105 high school student shall be required to earn one unit of credit in a high school computer science 106 course before the student graduates.
-107 (1) The one credit required in this subsection may be earned in grades eight through 108 twelve.
-109 (2) A computer science course offered by a public high school shall: 110 (A) Be of high quality; 111 (B) Meet or exceed the curriculum standards established by the State Board of Education; 112 and 113 (C) Be made available in a traditional classroom setting, a blended learning environment, 114 an online-based or other technology-based format that is tailored to meet the needs of each 115 participating student.
-116 (3) The State Board of Education shall designate at least four approved computer science 117 courses that students in eighth grade may take for high school credit.
-If a student in eighth grade 118 wishes to take a course not designated, the course must comply with any existing course approval 119 requirements.
-120 (4) Beginning in August of 2024, the State Board of Education shall make available to all 121 public schools high-quality digital content aligned to state board-approved computer science 122 courses.
+(f) Beginning the 2018-2019 school year, students in public schools shall be administered a test the same as or substantially similar to the civics portion of the naturalization test used by the United States Citizenship and Immigration Services between their ninth and 12th grade years as an indicator of student achievement in the area of civics education.
+The test results may be reported in the aggregate to the county board for evaluation by the board's curriculum director and reported to the board members.
+Nothing in this subsection creates a standard or requirement subject to state accountability measures.

-courses.
+- (g) Beginning with the entering ninth grade class in the 2027-2028 school year, a public high school student shall be required to earn one unit of credit in a high school computer science course before the student graduates.
+"Computer science" means the study of computers, programming, and algorithms, including their principles, their hardware and software designs, their implementation, and their impact on society.
+Computer science does not include the study of everyday uses of computers and computer applications, such as keyboarding, word processing, digital literacy, or accessing the internet. - (1) The one credit required in this subsection may be earned in grades eight through twelve. - (2) A computer science course offered by a public high school shall: - 114 (A) Be of high quality; - (B) Meet or exceed the curriculum standards established by the State Board of Education; and - (C) Be made available in a traditional classroom setting.
+Only if a traditional classroom setting is not feasible shall a school offer the course in a blended learning environment or an online-based or other technology-based format that is tailored to meet the needs of each participating student: Provided, That the intent of (C) shall not interfere with the schedule of homeschool students or virtual students. - (3) The one credit required in this subsection shall be allowed to substitute for one math credit or one personalized education plan credit.

-123 (A) Beginning with the 2025-2025 school year, a public school district shall employ a 124 computer science teacher at each high school in the public school district.
-125 (B) A computer science teacher employed in accordance with this subsection shall hold a 126 license approved by the state board.
-127 (5) The state board may adopt rules to administer this subsection, including rules for 128 flexible options to license computer science teachers, which may include without limitation, 129 approval codes, technical permits, ancillary licenses, and standard licenses.
+124 (4) The one credit shall be approved for one credit in Career Technical Education (CTE): 125 Provided, That the credit shall be relevant to the program of study.
+126 (5) The state board shall adopt rules detailing how credit fulfillment under paragraph (3) of 127 this subsection shall be granted.
+The rules shall ensure maximum flexibility for students.
+128 (6) Beginning in August of 2026, the State Board of Education shall make available to all 129 public schools a list of course options that can meet the requirements for this credit.
+The state 130 board shall update the list as often as necessary: Provided, That the state board shall create an 131 approved list of courses that may be substituted.
+132 (7) The state board may adopt rules to administer this subsection, including rules for 133 flexible options to license computer science teachers, which may include without limitation, 134 approval codes, technical permits, ancillary licenses, and standard licenses.
+In adopting such 135 rules, the board shall consider policy that ensures teacher subject area certification does not 136 restrict the ability of students to earn a math or other substitution credit for a computer science 137 course taken under this section.
+NOTE: The purpose of this bill is to require all West Virginia high school students to pass a

-NOTE: The purpose of this bill is to require all West Virginia high school students to requiring students to pass a minimum of one credit of computer science and technology courses, establish requirements for the classes, establish rulemaking, and create teaching positions, and requirements for those teaching positions.
+NOTE: The purpose of this bill is to require all West Virginia high school students to pass a minimum of one credit of computer science, establish requirements for the classes, establish rulemaking, and create teaching positions, and requirements for those teaching positions.